What is quality management

 Step 5: Keep improving continuously

 Quality management is more than just making sure everything runs smoothly.
 It is also about constantly looking for ways to do things better, faster and more efficiently and is essential to delivering quality and minimizing risk.
 Why keep records manually when it can be done automatically?
 Or why would you want to manage all your tasks, registrations and measures in different places when you can do it in your CAPA dashboard?
 Why would you need to gather information from different departments, business units or branches when your employees just need an overview of data in one system?
-This not only keeps you in compliance with standards, but also ensures that your quality management is up to date and fits the needs of your organization allowing you to be successful.
+This way you not only stay compliant with standards, but you also ensure that your quality management is up to date and fits the needs of your organization, allowing you to be successful.